unifhy-org/unifhy/docs/_doc_src/for_users/tutorial.rst

-   In time, the `TimeDomain`\s of the three components must be in the same calendar (e.g. 'gregorian') and their respective resolutions must be a multiple of the fastest `Component`'s resolution.
+   In time, the `TimeDomain`\s of the three components must be in the same calendar (e.g. 'gregorian') and their respective resolutions must be a multiple integer of the fastest `Component`'s resolution.

 .. note::